laravel/docs/installation.md

 Before creating your first Laravel project, you should ensure that your local machine has PHP and [Composer](https://getcomposer.org) installed.
 If you are developing on macOS, PHP and Composer can be installed via [Homebrew](https://brew.sh/).
 In addition, we recommend [installing Node and NPM](https://nodejs.org).

 You may create a new Laravel project via Composer.
-After the project has been created, you may start Laravel's local development server using the Laravel's Artisan CLI `serve` command:
+After the project has been created, start Laravel's local development server using the Laravel's Artisan CLI `serve` command:

 ```nothing
 composer create-project laravel/laravel example-app